-ARTICLE 5.
+ARTICLE 6.
 Situations that may be addressed by the replay official:

 - a.
 The number of players on the field for either team during a live ball. - b.
 Clock adjustment and status when a ruling is reviewed. - c.
 Clock adjustment at the end of any quarter.
-(Exception: Rule 3-2-5-b)

-If at the end of any quarter the game clock expires, either during a down in which it should be stopped by rule through play when the ball becomes dead or after the down upon a request for an available team timeout, the replay official may restore time only under these conditions:

-- The replay official has indisputable video evidence that time should have remained on the game clock when the ball became dead or when the team timeout was granted; - In the second and fourth quarters only, the team in possession when the ball became dead would next put the ball in play from scrimmage (not the try); - 3.
+(Exception: Rule 3-2-5-b) If at the end of any quarter the game clock expires, either during a down in which it should be stopped by rule through play when the ball becomes dead or after the down upon a request for an available team timeout, the replay official may restore time only under these conditions: - The replay official has indisputable video evidence that time should have remained on the game clock when the ball became dead or when the team timeout was granted; - In the second and fourth quarters only, the team to which the ball would belong after it becomes dead would next put the ball in play from scrimmage (not the try); - 3.
 In the fourth quarter only, either the score is tied or the team that will next snap the ball is behind by eight points or fewer; and - The replay official's video evidence includes the timeout signal by an official in the case where the game clock should have stopped for a requested team timeout. - d.
 Correcting the number of a down. - 1.
 This includes the result of a penalty enforcement that includes an automatic first down or loss of down. - 2.
-The correction may be made at any time within that series of downs or before the ball is legally put in play after that series. - e.
+The correction may be made at any time within that series of downs or before the ball is legally put in play after that series.

+- e.
 Any person who is not a player interfering with live-ball action occurring in the field of play (Rule 9-2-3). - f.
-The player-disqualification portion of the penalty for targeting fouls under 9-1-3 and 9-1-4.
-The point of forcible contact and use of the crown of the helmet are reviewable; however, the targeting action itself is not reviewable.
-Note that if the disqualification is reversed the 15-yard penalty remains only if there is another personal foul in conjunction with the targeting.
-See the Penalty at Rules 9-1-3 and 9-1-4.
+An injured player at the initiation of the medical observer.